rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 On top of that, every picture contains two columns, left for the original information and right for the reconstruction.

----
----

-## Phone waves, complex numbers and colors
+## <i class="fas fa-laptop-code"></i> Mobile radio waves, complex numbers and colors

 You may think I chose such an eye-catching palette as a frivolous excess, just to have something to write about.
 I cannot deny I lent wings to my creativity, but this rainbow color mapping was also required by the way we encode user activity.

 In order to communicate, mobile phones transmit electromagnetic waves.
-These transmitted waves traverse space and time until reaching the receiver and their physical properties get transformed along the path.
+These transmitted waves traverse space and time until the antenna receives them, while their physical properties get transformed along the path.
 More specifically, their **amplitude** attenuates (they become _more quiet_) and their **phase** shifts (they arrive at a _delayed_ point in time).
-What we encode as user activity is a compact representation of the amplitude and phase of the incoming "connection words" using [complex numbers].
+What we encode as user activity is a compact representation of the amplitude and phase of the received "connection words" using [complex numbers], which is technically known as **fading**.

 <i class="fas fa-graduation-cap"></i>
 If you studied **complex numbers** in high school you may have wondered